Skip to content

 Key Designs

-1. IMU Bias Estimator - Two lightweight encoder networks are trained: \(f_{bias}^g\) (gyroscope) and \(f_{bias}^a\) (accelerometer), taking raw sensor sequences and noise parameters as input and outputting three-axis bias estimates. - Fixed bias is estimated rather than stochastic noise, as the bias model is better suited to capturing slowly varying dominant patterns.
+1. IMU Bias Estimator - Trains two lightweight encoding networks \(f_{bias}^g\) (gyroscope) and \(f_{bias}^a\) (accelerometer), taking raw sensor sequences and noise parameters as input to output 3-axis bias estimates. - Chooses to estimate constant bias rather than random noise, as bias models are better at capturing slowly varying dominant patterns.

-4. Scale Initialization - The world coordinate frame is aligned with the initial IMU body frame.
-An overdetermined linear system is constructed using IMU pre-integration and VO relative translations within a sliding window, and the global metric scale \(s\) is solved via least squares.
+4. Scale Initialization - Aligns the world frame with the initial IMU body frame, utilizing IMU pre-integration and VO relative translation within a sliding window to construct an overdetermined linear system, solving for the global metric scale \(s\) via least squares.

 Loss & Training

-• Two-stage training: supervised pre-training of MLP1, followed by supervised initialization then PPO fine-tuning of MLP2.
+• Two-stage training: MLP1 supervised pre-training \(\rightarrow\) MLP2 supervised initialization followed by PPO fine-tuning.

-• PPO is trained in a Gym-style replay environment using real IMU–VO pairs, naturally incorporating sensor drift and noise.
+• PPO is trained in a Gym-style playback environment using real IMU-VO pairs, naturally incorporating sensor drift and noise.

 Key Experimental Results